Board support package

 demonstrates the convention of items expected by the application.
 If the call to

-, it means that the imxrt-ral
+super::take() returns None, it means that the imxrt-ral peripheral

-refuses to alias those instances and their
+instances already exist, and board refuses to alias those instances and their

-being taken, so it's safe to create imxrt-ral
+being taken, so it's safe to create imxrt-ral peripheral instances and their

 drivers.